mathis4612/portifolio_mathis/_projects/2021-radio-rendering.md

 ---
 layout: project
-title: Radio CAD Rendering
+title: Torque wrench CAD Rendering
 description: Advanced CAD Project
 technologies: [Autodesk Fusion]
-image: /assets/images/radio-machine-cad.jpg
+image: /assets/images/Torque-wrench-CAD
 ---

-For a class, we were asked to CAD a complex object.
-This design was...Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Ut nec accumsan leo.
-Pellentesque ornare orci enim, vitae vestibulum nibh rutrum in.
-Donec pharetra risus nec ipsum fringilla, et mattis tortor auctor.
-Duis tortor ante, posuere ut odio a, scelerisque interdum purus.
-Aenean faucibus luctus est, sed bibendum tellus.
+For a class, we were asked to CAD a torque wrench so that later on we could analyse the deformation of the

 Nulla et magna urna.
 Morbi a ipsum sollicitudin, rhoncus risus volutpat, ultricies nunc.
 Quisque mollis finibus ante id imperdiet.
 Quisque vehicula elit sit amet felis facilisis fermentum.